 Service providers who provide us with marketing, cloud storage, any subcontractors who provide a service to us, and sub processors.

 Do we transfer your information outside the European Union or European Economic Area?

 We will, from time to time, make use of services provided by 3rd parties for the delivery of our services which may necessitate the transfer of personal data outside the EU/EEA.
 For example, we use a variety of cloud-based tools such as Microsoft Office 365.
-Where data needs to be transferred or processed outside the EU/EEA, we chose providers who process data on the basis of

 An Adequacy Decision from the European Commission.